Friday, December 6

-Candace’s artwork stems from a deep connection to nature.
+Candace’s beautiful crochet collages reflect her deep connection to nature.
 “Each piece of artwork I create is to honor the life force,” she says.
 “It is a celebration of the wonders and diversity of the natural world.
 It is a quiet form of activism – a plea to walk gently on the planet and a plea to care for the inhabitants.”

-Candace’s crochet collages are inspired by her observation of the natural world.
+Candace’s artwork is inspired by her observation of the natural world.
 With an image in mind, she crochets hundreds of small spirals and uses them to form a design.
 Next, she pieces together a backing from cotton fabric and hand-sews the crocheted pieces to it.
 Tide pools, lichens, flower parts, and transition areas such as the edge of the sea are some of the subjects of her artwork.

 “I am especially interested in the variety of species that live tightly packed together in apparent harmony,” says Candace.
 “There is such a sense of community and relationship.”